share-solutions/sharepress/README.md

-WordPress MVC Framework (Incredibly Laravel Inspired)
+## WordPress MVC Framework
+Incredibly Inspired on Laravel (and uses many of it's packages)

+---

 TODO's: